Leeskjold/Halo-Custom-Edition-Setup-UPDATED/README.md

  8. If you downloaded the custom maps, extract and place the files in C:\Program Files (x86)\Microsoft Games\Halo Custom Edition\maps

- Please remember to launch Mercery so you can have the latest version of that and Chimera as well!
+ Please remember to launch Mercery from time to time so you can have the latest version of that and Chimera as well!